18 Horror Movies Based On True Stories That Will Creep You Out

 "The Snowtown Murders" is a grisly biopic about the actual Snowtown killings, which were also known as the "Bodies in Barrels" murders.
 These crimes were not the work of just one person, but rather a group of four who became some of Australia's most infamous serial killers: John Bunting, Robert Wagner, James Vlassakis, and Mark Haydon, who helped dispose of the bodies.

 Between 1992 and 1999, Bunting, Wagner, and Vlassakis tortured and killed 12 people, then disposed of their dismembered remains in barrels.
 Unlike most serial killers, the trio killed people they knew.
 Specifically, they targeted friends and family members who Bunting declared weak, particularly pedophiles and those who identified as gay.
-Before killing them, however, the men tortured their victims, crushing their genitals and breaking toes with pliers.
+Before killing them, however, the men tortured their victims, crushing their private parts and breaking toes with pliers.
 Their final victim was Haydon's wife, who Bunting thought was too promiscuous; Haydon didn't express any remorse or grief over her death.

 "The Snowtown Murders" director Justin Kurzel captures the increasingly horrific specifics of the case in intimate detail, never sugarcoating or trying to soften the horrendous story.